 To further communicate and institutionalize the value of work-life balance, it is useful for legal departments to develop a detailed business case to be disseminated throughout the department, documenting that flexibility without stigma is a business-based program that helps better serve clients.
 Ensuring that all department leaders understand the business case for work-life policies also communicates the value the department places on their human resources.

-Example: The Walmart Legal Department's "Professional Work Options Program," which was communicated to the department by the General Counsel, outlined key goals: "1) facilitate greater respect for the Individual by acknowledging the struggle for work-life balance and providing a work environment that allows attorneys to balance personal needs with professional responsibilities; (2) enhance the legal department's service to its customers by allowing attorneys the flexibility to choose a work schedule and location that will enable them to do their best work; and (3) help the legal department strive for excellence by using this program as a tool to recruit and retain the very best legal talent as it continues building one of the nation's premier and most diverse legal departments."
+Example: The Walmart Legal Department's "Professional Work Options Program," which was communicated to the department by the General Counsel, outlined key goals: "1) facilitate greater respect for the Individual by acknowledging the struggle for work-life allows attorneys to balance personal needs with professional responsibilities; (2) enhance the legal department's service to its customers by allowing attorneys the flexibility to choose a them to do their best work; and (3) help the this program as a tool to recruit and retain the very best legal talent as it continues building legal departments."

-Walmart's program requires input from supervisors and Division General Counsel, thereby ensuring that all levels of management are actively engaged in maximizing flexible work options to the benefit of the individual attorney as well as the department and business overall.
+supervisors and Division General Counsel, thereby ensuring that all levels of management are actively engaged in maximizing flexible work options to the benefit of the individual attorney